-- FOMO including brank envy
+- FOMO/FOLB including brank envy

 - burn rate stress esp. the dreaded job-loss

 jolt: FSM dividend has never delivered the de-stressor as /envisioned/.
-In contrast, my GRR has produced /substantial/ nonwork income, but still insufficient to /disarm/ the threat of PIP !
+In contrast, my GRR has produced /substantial/ nonwork income, but still insufficient to /disarm/ or blunt the threat of PIP !
 In my experience, Job-loss stressor is indeed alleviated by this income or the promise thereof 🙂

 Excluding the unlucky (broken, sick,,) families, I feel

-— jolt: PIP^job-loss fear
+—– jolt: PIP^job-loss fear

 For the middle class, any burn rate exceeding 3k is a real (albeit subconscious) stressor because the working adults now need to keep a job and build up a job-loss contingency reserve.
 Remember Davis Wei….3-month is tough for him?
 How about 30 years?
 In a well-publicized OCBC survey during covid19, most Singaporean workers can’t last 6M